 I have taught and tutored students of all ages, from preschool to undergraduate, particularly enjoying my work with ESL students and students with disabilities.
 I am especially passionate about foreign languages, the humanities, and social sciences.
 I received four consecutive gold medals on the National Latin Exam when I was in high school, so I am eager to help students who are struggling with the subject.
-As a current graduate student in English education, I specialize in the areas of writing, grammar, and reading comprehension.
+I also specialize in the areas of English-language writing, grammar, and reading comprehension.
 I have wanted to be a teacher from a rather young age, and I am grateful to have the chance to help dedicated students to achieve academically.

 Undergraduate Degree: Vassar College - Bachelors, Drama (education minor)